 Twenty or more naked women smell a certain way.

-“Buttoned down, he can’t get away, but you better come he’s been pestering for you.”
+“Buttoned down, he can’t get away, but he’s been pestering for you,” he whined.

-Teenage girls wandered the drummer’s hallway like confused chickens.
-They all cocked their heads towards the sound of my elevator, alert for any flying corn but were disappointed because I was a grown-up.
+His elevator opened to a sea of teenage girls wandering the drummer’s hallway like confused chickens.
+They cocked their heads towards me but drooped because I was a grown-up.

-One of Jim’s guys was standing at the door to the Moon’s suite being brawny and earnest.
+One of Jim’s guys was standing at the door to the Moon’s suite, being sturdy and earnest.

-Moon’s living room was empty except for Tiny, who was standing sentinel at Keith’s bedroom door.
+Moon’s living room was empty except for Tiny, one of Jim’s security guys, standing lookout at the bedroom door.

-Tiny was a colossal ex-New York cop who got shot and lived on a pension, I think.
-He irregularly carried The Who’s only gun.
-He kept it on his ankle where he could not reach it in a crisis without a chiropractor.
-He had greasy black curly hair and an uncut testicle sparse beard.
-Having been up for at least two days chasing Moon, he somewhat resembled the consequence of a high school custodian’s wet mop attack on a fat black bear.
-He was a simple and good guy.
+Tiny was a goliath ex-New York cop who got shot and lived on a pension.
+He irregularly carried The Who’s only gun storing it on his ankle where he could not reach it in a crisis without a chiropractor.

 Tiny bathed, as the tour joke went, only before major surgery.